trebeljahr/trebeljahr.com/_booknotes/zero-to-one.md

 #### Indefinite Politics

-The government has become incompetent to organize plans to improve the long term definite future of its society.
+The government has become incompetent to organize plans to improve the long-term definite future of its society.
 It just hatches risk, like people do in finance.

 The more I think about what he's writing here, the more I have to think about how crazily analogous the world we live in is to the one described in Atlas Shrugged and how that is a bitter pill to swallow.
 There is an extreme shortage of humans of the likes described in Atlas Shrugged...
 And that's a pity, and I am part of the problem, clever enough to become such a person, but too scared to dare it.
 That's the scary part of the Shadow Careers article by Nat Eliason and the question posed by it.